Medicine Acceptance Rates: G5 Universities

 Cambridge

-Compared to Oxford, the offer and acceptance rates for Medicine at Cambridge are significantly higher (c.
-16% vs c.
-9%).
+Compared with Oxford, Cambridge’s Medicine offer and acceptance rates remain noticeably higher.
+In 2025, Cambridge received 1,530 applications, made 307 offers and recorded 270 acceptances, giving it an offer rate of 20% and an acceptance rate of 17.6%.
 Why is this?
-Well, we can see that Oxford and Cambridge receive practically identical numbers of applicants for Medicine (around 1700) but that Cambridge gives out 288 offers to Oxford’s 162.
+Well, we can see that Oxford and Cambridge received a similar number of applicants for Medicine (1500) but that Cambridge gave out 307 offers to Oxford’s 175.
 Cambridge does not have lower entrance standards than Oxford per se; instead, Cambridge simply has more places for Medicine as its medical faculty is larger than Oxford’s.
 This means it can issue more offers to the same number of applicants, resulting in a higher offer rate.

 Our guide to Cambridge acceptance rates includes details on various courses as well as the university overall.